This post was most recently updated on April 29, 2022.

-Protecting your personal information online is always important, but protecting your privacy on social media can help safeguard your information in more ways than one.
+Protecting your personal information online is always important, and protecting your privacy on social media can help safeguard your information in more ways than one.

 Review your privacy settings and profiles occasionally, especially after learning about any updates or changes to the platform.

-4 – Avoid Internet hackers
+Avoid Internet Hackers

 Pay attention to message content before clicking links or downloading attachments.
 Messages containing only links or attachments are likely to have come from a hacker.

 Following these simple steps can help you maintain control over a professional online image, and protect your privacy for good!